 - 1) Taxes and fees are necessary to meet the needs of Coloradans and to improve the quality of life in local communities.
 Taxes and fees pay for fire protection, law enforcement, education, health care, roads, parks, and economic development.
 These services not only improve the well-being of those that receive them, but also benefit the entire community.
-State and local governments have already prioritized services and eliminated unnecessary spending.
-In fact, Colorado ranks 48th in the nation on K-12 education spending, 50th on childhood immunizations, and 50th in spending on parks. - 2) The tax and fee cuts in the proposal are unnecessary.
-The state constitution already limits the amount of money that governments can use to provide services.
-Taxes and fees collected above these limits are refunded back to the taxpayers, lowering their overall tax bills.
+State and local governments have already prioritized services and eliminated unnecessary spending. - 2) The tax and fee cuts in the proposal are unnecessary.
+The state constitution already limits the amount of money that governments can spend to provide services.
+Except when voters say otherwise, money collected above these limits is refunded back to the taxpayers, lowering their overall tax bills.
 Colorado taxpayers already pay less of their income in state and local taxes than taxpayers in 41 other states. - 3) Voters will have less control and fewer choices under this proposal.
-Tax increases previously approved by voters in local communities to fund desired services will be undone by this proposal, causing many services to be reduced or eliminated.
+Without voter approval, tax increases previously approved by voters in local communities to fund desired services will be undone, causing many services to be reduced or eliminated.
 The proposal prevents voters from re-authorizing funding for current services for more than two years at a time.
 Voters could face significant fee increases to pay for services that were once supported by taxes.
-Finally, passage of the proposal means that voters statewide will be limiting the options of local communities to provide the services desired by its citizens.
+Finally, passage of the proposal means that voters statewide will be limiting the options of local communities to provide the services desired by their citizens.